edupinhata/25Q2-computer-theory/Colorize/README.md

 ## Results

+### Report of implementation

+(v1)[./report/Edge_Coloring_Graph_Implementation.pdf]

+### Table with executions results

-These are the results obtained running the following instances in a Macbook Air M3.
+These are the results obtained running the following instances in a Macbook Air M3, 2024, 16Gb, macOs Sequoia 15.5.

 | Filename              | Colors Number | Execution Time (ms) |
 |-----------------------|---------------|---------------------|